o2r-project/api/README.md

 ```bash
 redoc-cli serve --watch docs/openapi.yml
 ```

 ### PDF Generation

 Note that for every commit on the `master` branch a new PDF document will be generated.
 This can quickly lead to many commits.
 So it is best to develop new features on other branches.

 ## Load testing

 This repository contains a collection of [R Markdown](https://rmarkdown.rstudio.com/) documents that can be used to evaluate the performance of the o2r reproducibility service.
-See the directory `docs/evaluation` for R code and documentation for running load tests on the API and the user interface.
+See the directory `docs/evaluation` for R code and documentation and for running load tests on the API and the user interface.
+The current load test report can be rendered with `make loadtest_buld`.

 ## License